JackPendarvesRead/RoR2FluffyMods/RiskOfCatFacts/README.md

 If you just can't wait for that next Cat Fact, type "cat" into chat and you will get your next fact immediately.

+New commands: type "unsubscribe" to stop receiving facts.
+You can also type "dog" into chat to change CatFacts to DogFacts

 ## Installation:

 Requires intallation of Bepinex and R2API.